avocardio/Zicklein/README.md

 This repository is for a german finetuned version of the LLaMA model.
 This model is designed for research use only.

+## Huggingface 🤗 Space

+You can try the model [here](https://huggingface.co/spaces/avocardio/German-Alpaca-LoRA-7b) 🤗 !

 ## References

 > If I have seen further it is by standing on the back of a llama.